 The City Council appreciates hearing from citizens.
 Your questions are handled as follows:

 - Questions sent by email and are technical in nature will receive a direct response from staff.

 - Questions regarding policy decisions will be referred to Council for their consideration and response.

-- Correspondence received before 5 p.m. the 2nd and 4th Tuesday of the month will be included in that week's meeting.
+- Correspondence received before 5 p.m. the 1st and 3rd Wednesday of the month will be reviewed during the Council meeting.